platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 and no other project can have a domain anywhere in `*.example.com`.
 Multiple subdomains within that same project are perfectly fine.

-In most cases, the PSL is a welcomed added layer of security.
+In most cases, the PSL is a desirable added layer of security.
 But you may run into a problem when you want multiple subdomains from the same organization as separate projects.
 For example, multiple departments at the same university.
 One option would be to add `example.com` to the PSL, but you might not want or be able to do that.